ruby-syntax-tree/syntax_tree/README.md

 ## CLI

 Syntax Tree ships with the `stree` CLI, which can be used to inspect and manipulate Ruby code.
 Below are listed all of the commands built into the CLI that you can use.

-Note that for all commands that operate on files, you can also pass in content through STDIN.
+For many commands, file paths are accepted after the configuration options.
+For all of these commands, you can alternatively pass in content through STDIN or through the `-e` option to specify an inline script.

 ### ast